andrewdimmer/csi-3370-software-project-config-test/docs/version-control/WritingCode.md

 ### What are "Checks"?

 "Checks" are automated workflows that GitHub runs to validate that your PR is in good shape to merge.
-The main one will be a build test via Gradle: if the code builds and passes unit tests, the check approves the PR; otherwise, it rejects it.
+The main one will be a build test via Gradle: if the code builds and passes unit tests, the check approves the PR; otherwise, it blocks it from being merged.

 ### What do I do if a "Check" failed?